darwinchangz/ShainMutectFilter/README.md

 Paper:

 ## Usage
-### Disclaimer: This procedure does not attempt to call indels.
+### Disclaimer: This procedure currently only works with bams aligned to the hg19 assembly.
+This procedure does not attempt to call indels.

 1. Install GATK (v4.1.2.0) and call mutations using Mutect2
 2. Download Funcotator Data Sources (20GB of storage required)